Over in Leigh, Kámoši Junior Performing Arts Group started their new term and met in person.

 In the run-up to December, the Kámoši Junior Performing Arts Group have been working with different artists building on all that they learned in the Summer term.

-Arian Sadr started the new term off in September with an inspiring session using daf, tonbak, djembe, showing the group how drums make different sounds.
+Arian Sadr started the new term off in September with an inspiring session using daf, tonbak, djembe showing the group how drums make different sounds.

-We can’t wait to share this creativity with a live audience.
+The group can’t wait to share this creativity with a live audience.

-A parent says:
+A parent said: